 Our paper is also related to the literature on inflation forecasting.
-This literature has largely focused on the importance of accounting for slow-moving trends in the data and time-varying uncertainty (see, e.g., Stock and Watson, 2007; Faust and Wright, 2013; Ascari and Sbordone, 2014).
+This literature has largely focused on the importance of accounting for slow-moving trends in the data and time-varying uncertainty (see, e.g., Cogley and Sargent, 2005; Stock and Watson, 2007; Faust and Wright, 2013; Ascari and Sbordone, 2014).
 Far less attention has been devoted to the risks of inflation or deflation.
 Some recent exceptions include Andrade et al. (2014); Hilscher et al. (2022).
 Differently from our approach, that only requires a single time series to extract predictive inflation distributions, Andrade et al. (2014) rely on survey data to extract measures of time-varying perceived inflation asymmetry and show that this has predictive power over future inflation.
 Hilscher et al. (2022) introduces a methodology to extract market-based tail probabilities from options data.
 Their approach relies on the availability and involved manipulations of inflation derivatives data.
-However, we find an high correlation between the predicted disaster probabilities with the same measures extracted in real-time from our model.3
+However, we find an high correlation between the predicted disaster probabilities with the same measures extracted in real-time from our model.

 Only recently the attention has moved to the modeling of the whole density of inflation outcomes (Manzan and Zerom, 2013, 2015; Korobilis et al., 2021; López-Salido and Loria, 2024).
-In contrast to previous work, that mostly rely on quantile regression approaches, we follow Delle Monache et al. (2024a) and devise a parametric model for the whole density of US core PCE.
-The model allows for asymmetric innovations, drawn from a Skew-t distribution (see Arellano-Valle et al., 2005), and relies on the score-driven framework of Harvey (2013) and Creal et al. (2013) to set up laws of motion for the parameters, as in Delle Monache and Petrella (2017).4 Following Stock and
+Most of the previous work rely on quantile regression approaches, popularized by Adrian et al. (2019) in the context of quantify the effect of macro-financial risks on the distribution of future growth.

-$^{^{3}}$ Disaster probabilities are defined as the probability of inflation being above 4% and 5% over the next ten years.
+&lt;sup>3Disaster probabilities are defined as the probability of inflation being above 4% and 5% over the next ten years.